 Although brain injuries can occur due to something going on inside the body, most brain injuries are caused by an external force or trauma.
+A car accident in Charleston, a workplace machinery malfunction, even a case of nursing home neglect, are all ways a brain injury can occur.
 A traumatic brain injury (TBI) can be caused by a direct impact to the head or by other impacts to the body, which causes the brain to slam around inside of the skull.

 The severity of a brain injury determines the chances of survival and the prognosis for recovery.
 The effects of a brain injury will depend on the severity of the injury and the part of the brain that was injured.
 No two people are ever affected in exactly the same way.
 Properly evaluating a brain injury takes a great deal of knowledge about how the brain functions and a thorough understanding of the changes experienced by the person suffering the injury.